zuther77/PMG_Challenge/README.md

 ## PMG Graduate Leadership Program - Software Engineering Programming Challenge
 Thank you PMG for giving me this opportunity.
 I used python3 to solve the challenge.
 I have used standard libraries for all scripts as well as unit testing which come preinstalled with python3.

-I modified the generatefixture.py file a bit to make new fixture directory
+I modified the generatefixture.py file a bit to make new fixture directory.
+I could have used pandas to make life easier but loading each file into memory can be costly, given the file sizes can be >2GB